microsoft/msticpy/README.md

 re-assemble the process command line arguments into a single string).

 This is still a work-in-progress.

-### linuxsyslog

-A series of queries and data maniuplation packages to support an investigation of a linux host with only syslog logging enabled.
-Some of data collection elements of this will be moved to the data subpackage as it is developed.

 ## Notebook tools sub-package - `nbtools`